kloeckner-i/myra/README.md

 ## Supported version for the MyraCloud API

-The currently supported version for the PI is *1.4*.
+The currently supported version for the API is *1.4*.

 ## Development